Washington is now down to its fourth option at left tackle: Right tackle Morgan Moses

 Talk about dire.

 “I asked him after the game ...
-‘When’s the last time you played left tackle?’”
-Washington offensive coordinator Scott Turner said.
+‘When’s the last time you played left tackle?’ ” Washington offensive coordinator Scott Turner said.
 “He said: ‘My rookie year.’
 And I said, ‘All right.’
 So, if that situation comes up again or if that’s something we need him to do, we’ll be ready.”

 It’s either that or turn to David Steinmetz, a third-year practice squad player who has yet to play an NFL snap.

-Coach Ron Rivera said earlier this week that “anything is possible” to fill the left side of the line, but Moses spent Wednesday and Thursday practicing at left tackle while Lucas remained out with an ankle injury.
-On Thursday morning, Christian was placed on injured reserve because of his knee injury, which means he’ll be out of commission for at least three weeks — maybe longer.
+Coach Ron Rivera said this week that “anything is possible” to fill the left side of the line, but Moses spent Wednesday and Thursday practicing at left tackle while Lucas remained out with an ankle injury.
+On Thursday morning, Christian was placed on injured reserve because of his knee injury, which means he will be out of commission for at least three weeks.

 “Really, the biggest change is going to be for [Moses],” Rivera said.
 “We’re going to do what we do and play the offense accordingly.
 The biggest thing for him, obviously, is getting used to the left-handed stance and getting used to the left-handed type players he’s going to have to play against.”

-When Lucas went down in the fourth quarter in Detroit, Moses shifted to left tackle while Sharpe, a trade acquisition in September, took over Moses’ usual position because he’s “probably a better right than he is left” tackle, Rivera said postgame.
+When Lucas went down in the fourth quarter in Detroit, Moses shifted to left tackle while Sharpe, a trade acquisition in September, took over Moses’s usual position because he’s “probably a better right than he is left” tackle, Rivera said after the game.

-Sharpe, however, is the team’s only other tackle on the active roster currently.
-Steinmetz is one of four practice-squad players Washington protected this week and it may have to elevate him for the game — for depth, if nothing else.
+Sharpe, however, is the team’s only other tackle on the active roster.
+Steinmetz is one of four practice squad players Washington protected this week, and it may have to elevate him for the game — for depth, if nothing else.

 Signing outside talent this year is difficult because of the league’s stringent covid-19 protocols.
 Most players signed from outside have to undergo six days of testing before they can enter a team’s facility and begin practicing.
 That typically makes it almost impossible to fill an injury void immediately.
 Should Washington try to add help for its next game, at Dallas on Thanksgiving, it would have to sign a player by Friday at the latest.

-Backup NFL offensive linemen are generally asked to be well-versed in more than one position.
+Backup NFL offensive linemen are generally asked to be well versed in more than one position.
 But it isn’t an easy task.

-“It’s a really hard thing to do, especially when you’ve been entrenched in one place,” said former NFL guard and current Fox NFL analyst Mark Schlereth.
+“It’s a really hard thing to do, especially when you’ve been entrenched in one place,” former NFL guard and current Fox NFL analyst Mark Schlereth said.
 “When I left Washington [for Denver] and flipped from right guard to left guard, I started all 16 games and I still wasn’t comfortable playing left guard at the end of the season, after starting four preseason games and 16 regular season games.
 It was a huge adjustment for me.”

-Former Packers and Lions lineman T.J.
+Former Green Bay Packers and Lions lineman T.J.
 Lang played multiple spots on the line during his 10-year career and likened switching sides to “drawing your name in cursive with the opposite hand.”

 “So it’s really difficult,” he said in an interview earlier this year.
 “But at the same time, you can’t make it any bigger than it is.
 If you’re thinking about your stance and your footwork, by the time the ball gets snapped, you’re going to get beat.”